-Prescription diet k/d Kidney Care is specially tailored to adress the needs of cats suffering from chronic renal issues:
+Prescription diet k/d Kidney Care is specially tailored to address the needs of cats suffering from chronic renal issues:

-- Reduced protein – and phosphorus help reduce stress on the kidneys as these contribute significantly to the amount of waste products found in the bloodstream
+- Reduced protein – and phosphorus help reduce stress on the kidneys as these contribute significantly to the number of waste products found in the bloodstream

 - Extra anti-oxidants help protect the body against roaming free radicals

-- Omega-3 fatty acids to increase blood flow to the kidneys
+- Omega-3 fatty acids increase blood flow to the kidneys

 - Extra tasty to help with reduced appetite